rsoprivatecloud/packer-templates-rax/README.md

 You could also make the Glance Image Public within OpenStack so every OpenStack Project can see it.

-### Upload the Image to Glance
+### Upload the Images to Glance

 Source the openrc file:

     source /root/openrc

+Upload the XFS image to Glance with the following command:

+    glance image-create --name centos-7-x86_64-1511-rax-xfs --disk-format=qcow2 --container-format=bare --file centos-7-x86_64-1511-rax-xfs.qcow2

-Upload the image to Glance with the following command:
+Upload the ext4 image to Glance with the following command:

-    glance image-create --name centos-7-x86_64-1511-rax --disk-format=qcow2 --container-format=bare --file centos-7-x86_64-1511-rax.qcow2
+    glance image-create --name centos-7-x86_64-1511-rax-ext4 --disk-format=qcow2 --container-format=bare --file centos-7-x86_64-1511-rax-ext4.qcow2

-You should now be able to create OpenStack Instances from the new Glance Image.
+You should now be able to create OpenStack Instances from the new Glance Images.

 References
 ----------